 Any hand size should be comfortable using it with a fingertip grip.

 The feet on the Corsair KATAR PRO Wireless are good.
-They glide well both on a mousepad and directly on a desk, although there's a slight scratchiness due to the sharpness of the two straight edges.
+Despite having two sharp edges, the feet glide well both on a mousepad and directly on a desk.

 While the Corsair KATAR PRO Wireless has a wide CPI range, the sensitivity can only be set in increments of 100, which isn't as precise as some other options.
 The sensor is very consistent, and it doesn't tend to undershoot the set CPI by much.
 You can choose between four polling rates: 125Hz, 250Hz, 500Hz, and 1000Hz.
 Unfortunately, its lift-off distance is quite high, so the sensor might track your movement when repositioning your mouse.